Hearing in Pea Ridge murder case postponed due to covid-19

 The two officers parked on both ends of the Jeep, which was parked at the gas pumps, and attempted to speak with Cash and Andazola, according to the affidavit.
 Cash, driving the Jeep, rammed one of the Pea Ridge police vehicles, then drove over Apple, dragging him, then fled west on Slack Street, according to court documents.

 Andazola, 19, of Bentonville is charged with accomplice to capital murder and escape.
-He previously pleaded not guilty to the charges.
+He previously pleaded innocent to the charges.

 Prosecutors have filed aggravating factors in Cash's case, which is necessary in death penalty cases.